-Confirming a product's reliability and potency is dependent, in part, on the results gleaned from third-party CBD testing.
+Confirming a product's reliability and potency is dependent, in part, on the results obtained from third-party CBD testing.

 It’s worth asking a supplier for some free samples as a means of determining its suitability for CBD wholesale reselling.

 Once you have narrowed down your options to just a handful — after testing several hemp-derived CBD products against each other — arrange a trip to the supplier’s cultivation and/or manufacturing facility.
-This will grant you an inside look at processes of that particular brand and how safely they conduct business in accordance with applicable laws.
+This will grant you an inside look at the processes of that particular brand and how safely it conducts business in accordance with applicable laws.

 Learning how to get into the CBD business demands a certain level of knowledge on the best suppliers.
 Allocating time to finding one you want to work with is not always possible with so many other tasks to accomplish while setting up a wholesale CBD company.

 On that note, we have highlighted some CBD suppliers online and some of the advantages to each.

 Since its inception in 2015, CBDistillery has gained a solid reputation as a trustworthy partner of thousands of nationwide retailers.
 All products supplied by the company are tested by third-party laboratories and packaged with clear labeling.
 Examples of the retailers CBDistillery partners with include convenience stores, independent pharmacies, medical/healthcare offices, and wellness centers.